underscoreio/shapeless-guide/src/pages/ops/migration.md

 to add support for reordering.
 The [`Align`][code-ops-hlist-align] op
-lets us reorder the fields in one `HList` to match the order the appear in another `HList`.
+lets us reorder the fields in one `HList` to match the order they appear in another `HList`.
 We can redefine our instance using `Align` as follows:

 ```tut:book:silent